payu-india/CMS-Chatbot/docs/Android MOBILE SDKs/faqs-android-sdk.md

 * **How to switch the environment from Testing to Production in PayU SDK?**

 Refer to the sample app.
 You need to change the value of the environment variable accordingly for testing or production, in MainActivity in the sample app.
-Refer following code snippe&#x74;**:**
+Refer following code snippet**:**

 Node

-int env = PayuConstants.PRODUCTION\_ENV; *//for production*
+int env = PayuConstants.PRODUCTION_ENV; _//for production_

-int env = PayuConstants.STAGING\_ENV; *//for testing*
+int env = PayuConstants.STAGING_ENV; _//for testing_

 Remove the following metadata from the manifest file: